riccardoaran/docs/modelling/glossary.md

 ## ⚡ Energy Production
 **Inverter**: A machine that produces energy using solar panels.
 It may have one or multiple MPPT and It can be on-grid or off-grid.

+**On-Grid Inverter**: An inverter that is physically connected to the national electrical grid

+**Off-Grid Inverter**: An inverter that is not connected to the national electrical grid and it uses batteries

+**Hybrid Inverter**: ...

 **MPPT**: *Maximum Power Point Tracking* is an hardware component, often already included into the invertes, that aims to optimize the energy from the solar panels

 **Solar panel**: Hardware piece that produce energy from the sun.

-**Inverter On-Grid**: An inverter that is physically connected to the national electrical grid

-**Inverter Off-Grid**: An inverter that is not connected to the national electrical grid and it uses batteries

 **Battery**: An hardware piece that stores energy